parsaz00/Haskle-Wordle-Clone/README.md

 + We used Hoogle to explore standard Haskell libraries, especially for string manipulation and I/O functions.
 + We were using https://hspec.github.io/ doc to create our tests and to learn more about Hspec.
++ Found zip function and how to use it through http://www.zvon.org/other/haskell/Outputprelude/zip_f.html
 + The CPSC 312 Teaching Assistants provided feedback on game design and debugging...
 Eventually!

 ## Product Pitch